7 Signs You Need to Hire a Chief of Staff

 Projects launch with enthusiasm but stall weeks later.
 Deadlines slip.
 Nobody is tracking follow-through.
 A CoS creates accountability structures, runs regular check-ins, and makes sure nothing falls through the cracks.

 What worked when your family office had three people does not work at fifteen.
 Growth creates complexity: more vendors, more advisors, more properties, more staff.
+This is especially true for multi-generational family office staffing, where different households and principals need coordinated support.
 A chief of staff builds the systems and processes that allow your operation to scale without chaos.

 Leaders need someone they can think out loud with.
 Not a yes-person, but a sharp operator who pushes back when needed and helps refine ideas before they go public.
 If you find yourself making major decisions in isolation, a CoS fills that gap.